SOBI-THE-GOD/malltina-difference-calculator/README.md

 * [Node.js](https://nodejs.org/) (Latest LTS version recommended)
 * [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/)
-* **⚠️ Browser Extension for CORS Bypass (Crucial for Asia Calculations):** The UAE and China calculators fetch data directly from the `api.malltina.com` endpoint.
+* **⚠️ Browser Extension for CORS Bypass (Crucial for Asia Calculations):** the Asian countries (UAE/China/Turkey) calculators fetch data directly from the `api.malltina.com` endpoint.
 Due to browser security restrictions (CORS), requests from `localhost` (or the Vercel domain) to this API are blocked by default.
 To enable these calculations, you **must** use a browser extension that can bypass CORS policies *specifically for requests made by this application*.
 The application uses `window.postMessage` to communicate with such an extension.
-Without a functioning extension, the UAE and China pages will display a message prompting installation.
+Without a functioning extension, the Asian countries pages will display a message prompting installation.

 **Setup Steps:**